Exploring the strong interaction of three-body systems at the LHC: Correlation function from scattering parameters

 Figure~\ref{fig:expKdPd} shows the \kd (left panel) and \pd (right panel) correlation functions as a function of \ks measured in pp collisions at $\sqrt{s}=13$~TeV with ALICE.
 Both correlation functions are below unity for values of \ks smaller than 200 \MeVc, indicating an overall repulsive interaction.
 The measured correlation functions are compared to calculations performed using the LL approximation considering either only the Coulomb interaction or, in addition, the strong interaction part determined by the scattering parameters reported in Table~\ref{tab:ScatteringLength_dp_kd} for the \kd and \pd systems.
 In order to compare the experimental data to the LL calculations, the source term included in the formula of the correlation function and the feed-down corrections due to particle decays and residual background contributions are needed to match the experimental measurements.

-The source term has been approximated as a Gaussian distribution, whose width, defining the source size, need to be evaluated.
-The values of the \pd and \kd source sizes have been obtained from the results of independent analyses of \pp correlations, which demonstrate the existence of a universal source for any hadron--hadron pair in pp collisions at the LHC~\cite{Acharya:2020dfb} and indicate that the source size decreases with an increasing value of the pair transverse mass $m_\mathrm{T}$ (see \nameref{sec:Methods}).
-In addition, further modifications of the source distribution due to strong decays of short-lived resonances decaying into protons and kaons are taken into account.
-For \pd pairs an effective source size of $r_\text{eff}^{ {\pd}} = $~\rpdeff fm is obtained.
-For the \kd pairs the contribution of broad resonances with very different decay times has been taken into account and the effective source results in $r_\text{eff}^{ {\kd}} =$~\rKdeff fm.
+The source term has been approximated as a Gaussian distribution, whose width, defining the source size, needs to be evaluated.
+The values of the \pd and \kd source sizes have been obtained from the results of independent analyses of \pp, \kp, and \pipi correlations, which have demonstrated the existence of a universal source for any hadron--hadron pair in pp collisions at the LHC~\cite{Acharya:2020dfb, ALICE:2023sjd} and have indicated that the source size decreases with an increasing value of the pair transverse mass $m_\mathrm{T}$ (see Appendix~\ref{sec:Methods}).
+In addition, further modifications of the source distribution due to strong decays of short-lived resonances decaying into protons and kaons have been taken into account.
+For \pd pairs, an effective source size of $r_\text{eff}^{ {\pd}} = $~\rpdeff fm has been obtained.
+For the \kd pairs, the contribution of broad resonances with very different decay times has been taken into account, and the effective source has resulted in $r_\text{eff}^{ {\kd}} =$~\rKdeff fm.
 Note that such small source sizes imply that the most probable distance between particles is around 2 fm~\cite{Mihaylov:2018rva}.

-The calculated correlation functions using the LL method, shown by the colored bands in Fig.~\ref{fig:expKdPd} have been corrected for feed-down from weak and strong decays and residual background contributions, using the data-driven methods described in~\cite{ALICE:Run1} and~\cite{ALICE:pLambda}, respectively.
-The relative contributions from primarily produced \kd and \pd pairs to the corresponding inclusive sample are obtained experimentally and are 0.92 and 0.82, respectively.
-The residual background contribution is shown as the grey-colored band close to the unity.
+The calculated correlation functions using the LL method, shown by the colored bands in Fig.~\ref{fig:expKdPd}, have been corrected for feed-down from weak and strong decays and residual background contributions, using the data-driven methods described in Refs.~\cite{ALICE:Run1,ALICE:pLambda}, respectively.
+The relative contributions from primarily produced \kd and \pd pairs to the corresponding inclusive sample have been obtained experimentally and are 0.92 and 0.82, respectively.
+The residual background contribution is shown as the grey-colored band close to unity.
 The width of the theoretical bands stems from the uncertainty propagation of the experimental determination of the source size, feed-down, and residual background.
-Additional information on the source size and the different contributions to the correlation function is provided in~\nameref{sec:Methods}.
+Additional information on the source size and the different contributions to the correlation function is provided in Appendix~\ref{sec:Methods}.